leangjia/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

    :Mode:      Object Mode
    :Panel:     :menuselection:`Properties --> Object Properties --> Instancing`

-*Instance Verts* allows you to replicate child objects at the location of every vertex of the parent object.
+*Instance Vertices* allows you to replicate child objects at the location of every vertex of the parent object.

 .. note::